Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

     println("Value is now: $(get_value(self))")
 end
 ```
 ---

-## ScrollBar

-Similar to `Scale`, [`ScrollBar`](@ref) is used to pick a value from an adjustment.
-It is often used as a way to choose which part of a widget should be shown on screen.
-For an already automated way of doing this, see `Viewport`.

----

 ## LevelBar

-[`LevelBar](@ref) is used to display a fraction to indicate the level of something, for example the volume of a playback device.
+[`LevelBar`](@ref) is used to display a fraction to indicate the level of something, for example the volume of a playback device.

 To create a `LevelBar`, we need to specify the minimum and maximum value of the range we wish to display.
 We can then set the current value using `set_value!`.
 The resulting fraction is computed automatically, based on the upper and lower limit we supplied to the constructor: